plotly/plotly.py/doc/python/px-arguments.md

 ### Example: Polars DataFrame with `px.bar`

-`px` provides native support for DataFrame types other than pandas:
+`px` provides native support for dataframe types other than pandas, including Polars:

 ```python
 import plotly.express as px